cleskowsky/cleskowsky.github.io/reading.md

 ## Articles

+- [Stuck?
+Do something](https://world.hey.com/jamis/stuck-do-something-c54521ab): Yes!
+Do I not have any ideas or do I think my ideas aren't worth trying?
+There's a difference.
+Just in the doing sometimes we can learn important things.
 - [Fast](https://patrickcollison.com/fast): A list of amazing things built but also finished impossibly quickly!
 - [CockroachDB Serverless](https://www.cockroachlabs.com/blog/how-we-built-cockroachdb-serverless/): Describes the architecture of CrDB's serverless product. (recently launched) Details of how they did multi-tenancy and scaling are pretty neat!
 - [Master Passwords](https://support.1password.com/pbkdf2/): With PBKDF2 (password-based key derivation function v2) how much does it cost to guess a password of various complexities / lengths according to 1Password